What is a CRM system?

 S2 is great because it features a convenient doc template creator.
 Salesmen and event planners are relieved of having to fill in agreements and other complicated documents.
 Once laid down, a template can be filled in with data in a couple of seconds, which, of course, increases the event coordinator’s productivity.

 These were some of the most popular solutions and their outstanding features which shed some light on the methods of how to design a CRM.
-Now let us look at essentials of platform interfaces all of them pay homage to.
-These elements serve to simplify the workflow (surprise!): especially to ease event planning
+Now, let us look at the essentials of platform interfaces all of them pay homage to.
+These elements serve to simplify the workflow (surprise!): especially to ease event planning.

 Your future CRM solution’s interface is going to reflect the purposes and scale that you meant for the program.
 Small companies need somewhat different functions than heavies.
 Still, there is a basic set of CRM design features they all try to include.

-1. A staged sales funnel.
+- A staged sales funnel.
 The sales funnel is the basic CRM lens through which a company’s efficiency at bringing money can be assessed.
-All customers must travel these dantean circles: from the moment their attention catches on an offer down and down to booking, confirmation and payment.
-That concerns events too.
+All customers must travel these Dantean circles: from the moment their attention catches on an offer down and down to booking, confirmation, and payment.
+That concerns events, too.
 These stages of the deal should be visualized in as simple a way as possible.
-Literally drawing a funnel up there can’t be beat.
+Literally drawing a funnel up there can’t be beat in design.

-2. An intuitive workspace.
+- An intuitive workspace.
 Put some effort into sparing users a night in bed with the program.
 A CRM system should not be a wardrobe with clapping side panels.
-The user needs to understand right away where the statistics are and where the events’ calendar is.
+The user needs to understand right away where the statistics are and where the events calendar is.
 Icons are best captioned.

-3. Convenient searching.
-Even if this system’s CRM design is to be as plain as Pipedrive’s, it still needs in-depth, flexible searching of deal and customer data.
+- Convenient searching.
+Even if this system’s CRM design is as plain as Pipedrive’s, it still needs in-depth, flexible searching of deal and customer data.
 This will save the salesmen and event organizers the time they would spend looking for tasks and clients.
 If you can include drop-down suggestions, all the better.

-5. Custom filters for deals, orders and clients.
+- Custom filters for deals, orders, and clients.
 When the system is geared towards sorting out large amounts of information, it needs to include ways of filtering out the unimportant bits with quick filtered searches.
-These custom design filters can help do things like zeroing in on a particular client who needs to be reached and reminded about his order.
+These custom-design filters can help do things like zeroing in on a particular client who needs to be reached and reminded about his order.
 Custom filters neatly sort data away into relevant lists, such as postponed events.

-6. Real-time analytics and reports.
-These should take the form of digestible graphs, charts and tables with detailed data such as the amount of products sold last week, resold items, order data and so on.
-With a tool like that superiors will find it easier to understand particular subordinates’ performance, while the salesmen and event managers themselves will be able to devote their time to more urgent uses.
+- Real-time analytics and reports.
+These should take the form of digestible graphs, charts, and tables with detailed data such as the number of products sold last week, resold items, order data, and so on.
+With a tool like that, superiors will find it easier to understand particular subordinates’ performance, while the salesmen and event managers themselves will be able to devote their time to more urgent uses.

-7. Thought-out document templates.
+- Thought-out document templates.
 Documents ready and waiting to be filled in are an important time-saver when it comes to paperwork.
-For example, make it so that customers’ wholesaler info and upcoming events’ data, once given, will be inserted in all relevant forms.
+For example, make it so that customers’ wholesaler info and upcoming events data, once given, will be inserted in all relevant forms.

-8. An integration-supporting API interface.
-Let this program plug into the company website, in-house software, apps and messengers and social networks: Telegram, WhatsApp, Instagram, etc. Such a solution will help to manage events in a more effective way.
+- An integration-supporting API interface.
+Let this program plug into the company website, in-house software, apps, messengers, and social networks: Telegram, WhatsApp, Instagram, etc. Such a solution will help manage events in a more effective way.

 Now for where CRM can go wrong.
 When CRM design is considered, it is easy to be swallowed up by data display and forget about the interface.
-Here are some of the more widespread errors which allow you to understand how to build a CRM avoiding such flaws.
+Here are some more widespread errors that allow you to understand how to build a CRM to avoid such flaws.

 A busy interface

 We can point fingers here at Salesforce, so overloaded with information on the side panel that at first the user does not know where to look.
-A crawling chaos of charts, graphs and numbers is a bad thing in design.
-Keep the screen spacy.
+A crawling chaos of charts, graphs, and numbers is a bad thing in design.
+Keep the screen spacious.
 You can do this by putting the power in the user’s hands and letting him choose the main screen settings.
 And the easier this will be to do, the friendlier the design will feel.
-Allow the user to focus on the parts he considers important and banish the rest from the workspace.
+Allow the users to focus on the parts they consider important and banish the rest from the workspace.

 An uninformative dashboard

 Different business sectors need different analytics.
 Before you start working on the dashboard’s CRM design, you need to know what information will be relevant.
-The service sector will want rescheduling info, sales people and event managers will need the numbers on that, online stores like to tally up successful deals.
+The service sector will want rescheduling info, salespeople and event managers will need the numbers on that, and online stores like to tally up successful deals.

 Difficult navigation